 - The University of Texas System Supply Chain Alliance (UTSSCA)

-All accreditation will expire August 31, 2021, unless terminated earlier under U. T. System procedures.
+All accreditations will expire August 31, 2026, unless terminated earlier under U. T. System procedures.